 Since there are many different sources and investors have different objectives, there are several lists and links to other sites.
 We have included lists of the Best Stocks to Buy Now for the following categories:

 - Growth and Income Investors.

 Remember, no one can predict the stock market perfectly all the time.
-But we at WallStreetSurvivor.com have pulled together many of the most popular “Best Stocks to Buy Now” lists from the most reputable sources.
+Instead, we at WallStreetSurvivor.com have pulled together many of the most popular “Best Stocks to Buy Now” lists from the most reputable sources.

-Below you will find several lists.
+Below you will find other several lists.
 We also give our opinions and/or share our experiences for some of them.